RosaleeKnight/study-notes/cybersecurity-terminology.md

 MFA (Multi-Factor Authentication): A method to verify a user's identity by requiring them to provide more than one piece of identifying information.

+Network-based (cyber) Security: Services that operate from within a CSP’s network and not at the endpoint such as a PC or mobile device which allows it to protect any connected device regardless of model or operation system.

 Organized Crime / Cybercriminals: Threat actors who want to steal sensitive data, money and personal information which is sold on the black market and sometimes uses ransomware to extort business ownwers.

 Packet Sniffer: Software designed to monitor and record network traffic.

+Parental Controls: Features which may be included in digital services, mobile devices and software that allow parents to restrict the access of content to their children.

+Patch: Provides additional, revised or updated code for an operation system or application.

 Padlock: Icon displayed in a web browser that indicates a secure mode where communications between browser and web server are encrypted.